A man wearing a hat sits at a table and talks to other people at the table.

 • Identify is simply getting to the core issue and not the symptom of the challenge/opportunity.

 • Discuss is a chance for the team to give input.
-I find that sticking to the facts and experience removes the conjecture and politicking.
+The goal is to stay grounded in facts and relevant experience so the conversation doesn't drift into assumptions or opinions.

-• Once we have the perspective from the team, it's time to Solve.
+• Then, it's time to Solve.
 The issue has an owner, and after some intense collaborative work, the solution should become apparent.
 It often results in a To-Do assigned to a team member who will take action on the decided solution.

 Conclude

-So, how did we do?
 This is the time to rate the meeting and ensure it’s been effective, productive, and worth everyone’s time.
-As noted earlier, we’re aiming for 10s here.
-Sure, a 9 or an 8 is fine, though it’s nice to have a little context added for where or how we fell a bit short.
-But if someone offers a rating below 8, we really want to understand the reason and see how we can do better the next time around.
+As I mentioned earlier, we’re aiming for 10s here.
+Sure, a 9 or an 8 is fine, though it’s nice to have a little context added for where or how the meeting fell short.
+But if someone offers a rating below 8, you really want to understand the reason and see how the team can do better the next time around.

-That’s why we allocate a few minutes to this section.
-Giving the rating takes seconds.
-But in the event a low rating is offered, we definitely want time to learn how to perform better next week.
+That’s why there are a few minutes allocated to this section.
+Giving the rating takes just seconds.
+But in the event a low rating is given, you'll want time to hear why so you can learn how to perform better next week.

 After running a handful of Level 10 Meetings, you truly get a feel for how the work you do supports larger goals and the overall vision.
 Describing the impact of these meetings is probably best done by Gino Wickman and Mark Winters, co-authors of Rocket Fuel: